 We know that parents, carers and pupils will have lots of questions about the new term, so we’ve prepared some advice which will help to answer some of them.

-See further information for students:
+See further information for parents and students:

 - making schools safe